-Homemade Small 6 Inch Red Velvet Cake is a moist and delicious one layer red cocoa cake from scratch without a cake mix.
-Top it with cream cheese frosting.
+This homemade Small Red Velvet Cake recipe is a moist and delicious 6 inch red chocolate cake from scratch without cake mix.
+Decorate with cream cheese frosting for a classic combination.

 You see, red velvet and I haven’t always gotten along.
-What really turned me off of red velvet for years was ordering a red velvet flavored latte (I know) from a national coffee chain.
+What really turned me off of red velvet for years was ordering a red velvet flavored latte from a national coffee chain.

 All I could taste were chemicals.
 Not wanting to waste coffee and money, I tried to sip through it.
 Finally about halfway I gave up and threw the rest away.

 Over the years I slowly warmed back up to red velvet.
-My rule now is it must be a cake (with some exception for red velvet sugar cookies and red velvet bars) and not be red velvet flavored random crap.
+My rule now is it must be an actual baked good such as my Small Batch Red Velvet Cupcakes, Red Velvet Sugar Cookies and Red Velvet Bars and not be red velvet flavored random crap.

-With Valentine’s Day coming up shortly, what better time than now to share my Small 6 Inch Red Velvet Cake recipe?
+With Valentine’s Day coming up shortly, what better time than now to share my Small Red Velvet Cake recipe?

-This is an easy red velvet cake recipe I’m happy to stand behind.
+This is a 6 inch red velvet cake I’m happy to stand behind.
 No funky chemical taste like that mistake of a latte I bought.

 What is red velvet cake?